Wavelet-Harmonic Integration Methods: Discussion

 If the basis functions $w_n$ are simple enough (e.g.~piecewise-constant), this integral can be completed analytically.
 So, the problem of calculating $f_s(\vec q)$ has been replaced with the simpler problem of projecting the wavefunctions $\Psi_i$ onto the $\ket{n \ell m } $ basis functions.

-In many contexts an analytic form for $\Psi_i$ may be known, at least approximately, even when no such result is available for $f_s(\vec q)$.
-This is the case for the organic chemistry examples of Refs~\cite{Blanco:2019lrf,Blanco:2021hlm}, where the molecular wavefunctions are approximated as linear combinations of $2p_z$ atomic orbitals.
+In many contexts an analytic form for $\Psi_i$ may be known, at least approximately.
+This is the case for the organic chemistry examples of Refs.~\cite{Blanco:2019lrf,Blanco:2021hlm}, where the molecular wavefunctions are approximated as linear combinations of $2p_z$ atomic orbitals, and in more precise modern physical chemistry methods where $\Psi_{g, s}(\vec r)$ are approximated by sums of Gaussian functions~\cite{Taketa_1966,Roberts_1967,Dunlap_1990,VAHTRAS1993514}.